-In addition, the FCA proposes that firms carry out criminal record checks for all Senior Manager and, except for Limited Scope Firms, NED applications.
+In addition, firms must carry out criminal record checks for all Senior Manager and, except for Limited Scope Firms, NED applications.
 This is likely common practice already and should not be particularly onerous for firms.
 However, where an individual has spent a "considerable amount of time" living or working outside the UK, the FCA suggests that firms should consider undertaking an equivalent check with the appropriate overseas agency.